lucgr/RepoScope/README.md

    - Add repositories to track
    - All settings are saved automatically and securely in your browser

-### Viewing Unified PRs

-1. **Through the Extension Popup**:
-   - Click the extension icon to open the popup
-   - Navigate to the "Unified PRs" tab
-   - See all PRs grouped by task name, with approval and pipeline status
-   - Click on any PR to open it in GitLab

-2. **From GitLab's Interface**:
-   - Open any merge request in GitLab
-   - The extension automatically detects the task name from the branch
-   - A unified view is injected into the page, showing all related PRs
-   - Approval status and pipeline status are displayed for each PR
-   - You can approve all related PRs directly from this view

 ### Working with Virtual Workspaces

 1. **Creating a Workspace**: